 Frank Peretti wrote a number of novels, many of which could be considered Moral Substitutes for the paranormal/occult detective and action and adventure genres.

-"Anti-Tom" literature, or plantation literature, was a genre that was popular in the Southern US in the 1850s.
+Older Than Radio: "Anti-Tom" literature, or plantation literature, was a genre that was popular in the Southern US in the 1850s.
 Written to counter Uncle Tom's Cabin and the unflattering portrayal it gave to plantation slavery, such books instead sought to romanticize slavery as a noble system that existed for the good of black people.
-Abolitionists were presented as either misguided idealists who didn't know what they were talking about, or Strawman Political villains who were conspiring to destroy the Southern way of life.
+Abolitionists were frequently used as strawmen, presented as either misguided idealists who didn't know what they were talking about, or Damn Yankee villains who were conspiring to destroy the Southern way of life.
 In turn, after the Civil War, the slave narrative emerged as a substitute for the substitute, seeking to portray the harsh realities of the old slavery system.

 The Truax was written in The Eighties by Terri Birkett, the wife of a hardwood flooring factory owner, and published by the National Oak Flooring Manufacturers' Association as a counter to Dr. Seuss' environmentalist tale The Lorax.

 The Jewish Superman clone "Shaloman", who'll help anyone who shouts "Oy vey!".
-The fact that Superman himself was inspired by Judaism and was created by two Jewish people seems to have been overlooked.
+The fact that Superman himself was created by two Jewish people seems to have been overlooked.

 The Half Hour News Hour, a Fox News show that aimed to be the conservative version of the left-leaning Daily Show.
 Most of its humor was based around taking cheap potshots at Democrats and liberals to canned laughter, not to mention had a bad timeslot.
 It only got a half-season's worth of episodes.